sage-code/maj/verbs.md

 Informative propositions can use verbs coda: {a,o,u} for present, past and future.

+des  = of/about
-**des = of/about**
+palu = talk

+**examples:**

-* su dicu'ia una geza des la iata = he tel a stories about the present
+* su palu'ia una geza des la iata = he tel a stories about the present
-* su dicu'pa una geza des la futa = he have told a story about the future
+* su palu'pa una geza des la futa = he have told a story about the future
-* su dicu'fu una geza des la pasa = he will tel a story about the past
+* su palu'fu una geza des la pasa = he will tel a story about the past

 **Preposition:** fon = from